PSLmodels/taxdata/docs/info/Stage III.md

-While Stage II does target wage distribution, only the aggregate totals for all other income variables are targeted and the resulting distributions of those variables can be inconsistent with the distribution of those variables may be inconsistent with what publicly available tax data shows.
-Stage III fixes this by applying an adjustment factor to each record in the PUF based on the level of AGI in the PUF.
-The factor is calculated so that it the aggregate value of the variable targeted is not changed, but the distribution more accurately reflects the data.
+While Stage II does target wage distribution, only the aggregate totals for all other income variables are targeted and the resulting distributions of those variables can be inconsistent with the distribution of those variables with what publicly available tax data shows.
+Stage III fixes this error by applying an adjustment factor to each record in the PUF based on the level of AGI in the PUF.
+The factor is calculated so that the aggregate value of the variable targeted is not changed, but the distribution more accurately reflects the data.